dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 purposes of error messages that the type originates in unmigrated code.

 When static checking is done in a migrated library, types which are imported from unmigrated libraries are seen as legacy types.
-However, for the purposes of type inference in migrated libraries, types imported from unmigrated libraries shall be treated as non-nullable.
+However, type inference in the migrated library "erases" legacy types.
+That is, if a missing type parameter, local variable type, or closure type is inferred to be a type `T`, all occurrences of `S*` in `T` shall be replaced with `S`.
 As a result, legacy types will never appear as type annotations in migrated libraries, nor will they appear in reified positions.

 ### Type reification